-Network virtualization (NV) refers to abstracting network resources traditionally delivered in hardware to software.
+Network Virtualization (NV) refers to abstracting network resources that were traditionally delivered in hardware to software.
 NV can combine multiple physical networks to one virtual, software-based network, or it can divide one physical network into separate, independent virtual networks.

 One example of network virtualization is virtual LAN (VLAN).
 A VLAN is a subsection of a local area network (LAN) created with software that combines network devices into one group, regardless of physical location.
 VLANs can improve the speed and performance of busy networks and simplify changes or additions to the network.